i2p/i2p.www/i2p2www/blog/2015/05/25/Toronto-Meetup.draft.rst

 {% trans -%}
 The I2P team is proud to announce that we are going to host a meetup in Toronto on August 15-16.
-A number of our members will be in attendance and are going to host talks, workshops and discussions about and relating to I2P.
+A number of members of our community will be attending and are going to host talks, workshops and discussions about and relating to I2P.
+This event is not just for I2P people though, it's meant for everyone.
+{%- endtrans %}

+{% trans -%}
+If you're curious about I2P, interested in privacy/cryptography/anonymity or just want to come by and talk to us, please do.
+This is an event for everyone.
+If you're not familiar with any of these topics, come by anyway and we'll show you how I2P works and what you can do with it.
 {%- endtrans %}

 {% trans -%}
 The meetup couldn't have been arranged without our friends at `Toronto Crypto <https://torontocrypto.org/>`_ which have been helping us organize the event, and our friends at `Hacklab <https://hacklab.to/>`_ which are providing us with a space.